ExPace HEAD-3A/B/C/D/E Kuaizhou 1A

 Xichang Satellite Launch Center, People's Republic of China

-Mobile Launcher Pad has witnessed the launch of 8 rockets, including 8 orbital launch attempts.
-While Xichang Satellite Launch Center, People's Republic of China, has been the site for 237 rocket launches.
+The Mobile Launcher Pad launch pad has hosted 8 rocket launches, including 8 orbital launch attempts.
+The Xichang Satellite Launch Center, People's Republic of China launch site has been the location for 240 total rocket launches.

 The Xichang Satellite Launch Center is a spaceport in China.
 It is located in Zeyuan Town, northwest of Xichang, Liangshan Yi Autonomous Prefecture in Sichuan.